 There are lots of moving parts and so many various ways to get a supply of cleaner burning energy to Fairbanks that I believe we are cursed with too many choices.

-The latest direction is being spearheaded by the Alaska Industrial Development and Export Authority (AIDEA) and locally by the Interior Gas Utility.
+In partnership with the Alaska Industrial Development and Export Authority (AIDEA) and locally by the Interior Gas Utility.

 Here is a presentation made to the AIDEA board outlining the direction being taken following approval of HB 105 in late April by the Legislature.